Is the Observable Universe Consistent with the Cosmological Principle?: Prologue

 A focus on $H_0$ is particularly timely; the discrepancy between local determinations (measurements) based on Cepheids and Type Ia supernovae (SN) \cite{bib:Riess2021} ($H_0 = (73.04 \pm 1.04)$~km/s/Mpc) and Planck's analysis of the Cosmic Microwave Background (CMB) based on the $\Lambda$CDM model \cite{bib:Planck2018b} ($H_0 = (67.36 \pm 0.54)$~km/s/Mpc) has now reached a discrepancy of $5 \, \sigma$.
 We caution that this anomaly, or the ``Hubble tension" \cite{bib:DiValentino2021, bib:Abdalla2022}, has not appeared overnight and the controversy has spanned a decade \cite{bib:Riess2011, bib:Hinshaw2012}.
 Furthermore, local $H_0$ measurements are not limited to those coming from SNe calibrated with Cepheids and there are a host of such measurements suggesting $H_0 \gtrsim 70$~km/s/Mpc \cite{bib:Huang2020, bib:deJaeger2020, bib:Pesce2020, bib:Kourkchi2020, bib:Schombert2020, bib:Khetan2021, bib:Blakeslee2021, bib:Freedman2021, bib:Riess2021, bib:Vagnozzi2020}.
 In other words, the cosmology community has had time to come to terms with the anomaly, in particular, whether to ignore it in the hope that systematics come to the rescue, or embrace the result and look for a resolution within FLRW.
 What is important is that local measurements, while not cosmological model dependent, are implicitly assuming the CP, since $H_0$ is defined as the leading term in a perturbative expansion in redshift.
 The cosmological inferences of $H_0$, on the other hand, are always made within a specific model, usually within the flat $\Lambda$CDM setting.

-Despite a zoo of proposed Hubble tension resolutions, one can objectively say that no simple fix works \cite{bib:DiValentino2021, bib:Abdalla2022}, stimulating solutions employing modifications of gravity, such as \cite{bib:Haslbauer2020}, or discontinuous evolution histories of Cepheid parameters, such as \cite{bib:Mortsell2021, bib:Perivolaropoulos2021a, bib:Odintsov2022}.
-Within this context upper bounds on $H_0$ for any FLRW cosmology may be derived from the age of the Universe and astrophysical objects in it, $H_0 \lesssim 73$ km/s/Mpc at $2 \, \sigma$ \cite{bib:Krishnan2021b, bib:Vagnozzi2021}.
+Despite a zoo of proposed Hubble tension resolutions, one can objectively say that no simple fix works \cite{bib:DiValentino2021, bib:Abdalla2022}, stimulating solutions employing modifications to gravity~\cite{bib:Haslbauer2020}, or discontinuous evolution histories of Cepheid parameters\cite{bib:Mortsell2021, bib:Perivolaropoulos2021a, bib:Odintsov2022}, etc. Within this context upper bounds on $H_0$ for any FLRW cosmology may be derived from the age of the Universe and astrophysical objects in it, that leads to $H_0 \lesssim 73$ km/s/Mpc at a $2\sigma$ level \cite{bib:Krishnan2021b, bib:Vagnozzi2021}.
 Evidently, this is consistent with the Cepheids/SNe determination \cite{bib:Riess2021}, but the key point is that there can be larger local $H_0$ determinations, such as $H_0 \sim 76$ km/s/Mpc \cite{bib:Kourkchi2020}, which exceed this upper bound.
 If such higher determinations are substantiated and systematics do not come to rescue, even a combination of late and earlier (pre- and post- recombination) modifications to $\Lambda$CDM will not help and one will eventually hit the limits of the FLRW setting.
-It should be stressed here that the Hubble tension is only thought of as a discrepancy between $H_0$ values at different redshifts.
+It should be stressed here that the Hubble tension is only thought of as a discrepancy between $H_0$ values \bcomm{inferred from FLRW expansion histories with $H(z)$ determined} at different redshifts.
 Later we will argue that this actually extends to orientations on the sky, \textit{so the Hubble tension may be a three-dimensional problem and not a one-dimensional (redshift) problem}, as is routinely assumed.